Albatross-Cyber/Lambda-Expression-and-Stream-API/README.md

 ### Introduction to Streams API
 Main purpose is to perform some opertaions on collections.
 Parallel opertions are easy to perform with Streams API without having to spawn a multiple threads.
-Streams is a sequence of elements which can be created out of List/Arrays or any kind of I/O. **Package java.util.stream** [Oracle-doc](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html)
+Streams is a sequence of elements which can be created out of List/Arrays or any kind of I/O. Also one thing to notice in the examples is that Stream APIs are ***lazy*** in nature **Package java.util.stream** [Oracle-doc](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html)

 ``` Java